chanimaybruch/chanimaybruch/README.md

-### Hi!
-I'm Chani Maybruch. :wave: Understanding people is my passion.
-I can't wait to help your company achieve its goals!

-I have always been fascinated by listening to people, understanding their thoughts and feelings, and finding ways to improve their lives.
-In my 20+ years as a social psychologist and trainer, I have honed my ability to connect with people and gain insight on how to help them.
-Through interviews, focus groups, and surveys, I enjoy discovering opportunities for improvement and how to get there.

-Fast forward to when AI became really hot!

-Captivated by AI, I earned certification in data science - learning data analysis, Python, SQL, and machine learning, graduating in June 2023.

-During my journey, I coded projects to address real business issues such as customer churn, forecasting profit and risk, text classification, time series forecasting, price prediction, and image classification.
-I am proficient in SQL, Python, Power BI, Tableau, and Excel and always looking to expand my skillset.
-A quick learner, I enjoy the challenge of learning new technolgies, analyzing complex datasets, and explaining the story behind data.

- - :bar_chart: In my spare time, I enjoy analyzing complex datasets and creating dynamic reports in PowerBI and Tableau.
- - :telephone_receiver: How to reach me: in social networks or at drchanimaybruch@gmail.com
+👋 Hi there, I’m Chani.

+A lifelong people-listener and story-seeker, I’ve spent over two decades as a social psychologist and trainer, helping individuals and organizations thrive by deeply understanding what drives human behavior.
+Through interviews, focus groups, and surveys, I’ve developed a knack for uncovering meaningful insights and translating them into opportunities for change.

+When AI captured my curiosity, I leaned in—earning a data science certification from a rigorous 9-month bootcamp in 2023.
+Along the way, I dove into Python, SQL, machine learning, and data analysis, building end-to-end projects that tackled real-world challenges like customer churn, profit forecasting, text classification, and image recognition.

+Now, I’m excited to bring my unique blend of qualitative depth and analytical precision to roles in UX research, qualitative research, or product management—especially in the AI and LLM space, where human-centered design is more vital than ever.

+🛠 Tools of the trade: Python, SQL, Power BI, Tableau, Excel 📊 Passion projects: Building dynamic dashboards and exploring rich datasets in my spare time ✉️ Get in touch: drchanimaybruch@gmail.com
- - :star: Fun fact: I write a relationship advice column in a NY/NJ area newspaper printing 20K copies weekly.
+✨ Fun fact: I write a weekly relationship advice column for a NY/NJ newspaper with 20K readers